shishir247/Learning-R/README.md

 # Learning-R

-This repository contains the files to learn basics of R (programming language)
+This repository contain files to learn basics of R (programming language)